MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

 3. In the toolbar of the Cloud Shell pane, click the **Upload/Download files** icon, in the drop-down menu, click **Upload** and upload the files **\\Allfiles\\Labs\\06\\az104-06-vms-loop-template.json** and **\\Allfiles\\Labs\\06\\az104-06-vms-loop-parameters.json** into the Cloud Shell home directory.

-1. From the Cloud Shell pane, run the following to create the first resource group that will be hosting the lab environment (replace the `[Azure_region]` placeholder with the name of an Azure region where you intend to deploy Azure virtual machines)(you can use the "(Get-AzLocation).Location" cmdlet to get the region list):
+1. From the Cloud Shell pane, run the following to create the first resource group that will be hosting the lab environment (replace the `[DeploymentId]` placeholder with the deploymentid given in environment details):

    ```powershell
    Get-AzResourceGroup